Ever wonder just what makes an old home an historic home? Ever done a web search on Zillow.com for Cincinnati historic homes for sale?

 A look at the National Register of Historic Places–or, National Register for short–is a good place to start.
 The National Register is the official Federal list of districts, sites, buildings, structures, and objects that are deemed worthy of preservation.

 Typically, to be considered historic and eligible for the National Register, a home is over 50 years of age (there can be exceptions however, just like anything in life).

-The home also meets one of the four National Register of Historic Places Criteria, which most of the time is Criterion C, for its architecture.
+The home also meets at least one of the four National Register Criteria.
+For houses, most of the time this is for its architecture (Criterion C).
 Specifically, the home “embodies distinctive characteristics of a type, period, or method of construction, or that represent the work of a master, or that possess high artistic values, or that represent a significant and distinguishable entity whose components may lack individual distinction“.

-Lastly, the home must retain integrity relevant to whatever it is that makes it eligible for listing in the first place.
-Basically, if the home is eligible for the National Register of Historic Places under Criterion C, it cannot be “muddled up”.
+There’s more to it than that, though.
+A home must retain integrity relevant to whatever it is that makes it eligible for listing in the first place.
+Basically, if the home is eligible for the National Register under Criterion C, it cannot be “muddled up”.

 A 1901 Queen Ann style Victorian home with vinyl siding, replacement windows shorter than the original windows, a new and smaller-sized (!) front door, and a pressure-treated wooden deck instead of a porch is definitely not going to be eligible for the National Register of Historic Places under Criterion C.

 However, a home like 3807 Eastern Avenue, in Cincinnati’s oldest neighborhood of Columbia Tusculum, is a pretty great candidate.
 Built in 1835, this two-and-a half story wood frame building is a mixture of Federal style with vernacular elements.
 It features original clapboard siding, two enclosed porches, and brackets supporting the cornice.
 Actually, this home–the Kellogg House–is more than a great candidate for the National Register of Historic Places, it was listed back in 1979!